-- This school recognises that LAC children are exempt from the schools admission code and must be admitted in a maintained school and is aware that the Secretary of State can direct an academy to take a Looked After Child. - The Governing Body supports the School Standards and Framework Act 1998 in that 'Children in public care have the highest priority in their admission arrangements.' - Our school will ensure that LAC are named a first priority within our school written admissions criteria. - The Governing Body supports the statutory guidance Promoting the Education of LAC 2014 in that LAC are exempt from the fair access protocol and are excepted pupils in relation to infant class size. - Sometimes care placement changes lead to LAC entering school mid-term or mid-year if this is thought to be in the best interests of the child.
-This school will ensure that in these circumstances LAC will be admitted to the school in a timely manner, even if this would mean that this would increase class sizes above the recommended maximum.
+- This school recognises that LAC children are exempt from the schools admission code and must be admitted in a maintained school and is aware that the Secretary of State can direct an academy to take a Looked After Child. - The Governing Body supports the School Standards and Framework Act 1998 in that 'Children in public care have the highest priority in their admission arrangements.' - Our school will ensure that LAC are named a first priority within our school written admissions criteria. - The Governing Body supports the statutory guidance Promoting the Education of LAC 2018 in that LAC are exempt from the fair access protocol and are excepted pupils in relation to infant class size. - Sometimes care placement changes lead to LAC entering school mid-term or mid-year, if considered to be in the best interests of the child.
+This school will ensure that in these circumstances LAC will be admitted to the school in a timely manner, even if this would mean an increase in class sizes above the recommended maximum.
 As necessary, we will give a positive welcome, plan entry, offer additional support and pre-entry visits to help pupils settled into school.

-The Virtual School for the relevant Local Authority will work with the school when a pupil is leaving to ensure that it is made as positive an event as possible e.g. leaving events, farewells, information transfer etc.
+The Virtual School for the relevant Local Authority will work with the school when a pupil is leaving to ensure a positive experience as possible e.g. leaving events, farewells, information transfer etc.